NeuralClothSim: Neural Deformation Fields Meet the Thin Shell Theory: Kirchhoff-Love Thin Shell Theory

 This property means that only six independent components (after applying symmetry) need to be computed (\textit{i.e.,} $H^{1111}$, $H^{1112}$, $H^{1122}$, $H^{1212}$, $H^{1222}$, and $H^{2222}$).

-\section{Proof of Strain Computation}
+\subsection{Proof of Strain Computation}

 According to the Kirchhoff-Love theory, the Green-Lagrange strain associated with the deformation of a thin shell is decomposed into the stretching and bending strains of the midsurface.
-One could compute them using Eqs.~\eqref{eq:membrane_strain} and \eqref{eq:bending_strain}-(main matter), written in terms of the reference state $\bar{\mathbf{x}}$ and the deformed state $\mathbf{x}$ of the midsurface.
-As an easier alternative, we directly evaluate strains with the NDF $\mathbf{u}$ of the midsuface using \eqref{eq:strain}-(main matter).
-Next, we prove that the two formulations are identical following~\cite{basar2013mechanik}).
+One could compute them using Eqs.~\eqref{eq:membrane_strain} and \eqref{eq:bending_strain}, written in terms of the reference state $\bar{\mathbf{x}}$ and the deformed state $\mathbf{x}$ of the midsurface.
+As an easier alternative, we directly evaluate strains with the NDF $\mathbf{u}$ of the midsurface using \eqref{eq:strain}-(main matter).
+Next, we prove that the two formulations are identical following~\cite{basar2013mechanik}). \begin{lemma}[Deformation gradient] Deformation gradient $\mathbf{u}_{,\alpha} $ can be written as $\mathbf{u}_{,\alpha} = \varphi_{\alpha \lambda} \mathbf{\bar a}^\lambda + \varphi_{\alpha 3} \mathbf{\bar a}^3$ where the components of the gradients $\varphi_{\alpha \lambda}, \varphi_{\alpha 3}$ are defined as